This article was updated on July 29, 2021.

-Words have taken on a new weight with so many people working virtually.
+Words have taken on a new weight with so many people working remotely.
 We now communicate all day via a slew of chat apps on top of email and texting.
 In the absence of face-to-face contact, sometimes what you say takes a backseat to how you say it.

 Seeing how everyone lives on Zoom might have broken down some barriers, but like it or not, your coworkers and colleagues are judging your words more than ever.
 Here are 10 words and phrases that are at best, probably driving your colleagues nuts by now, and at worst, reflecting badly on you.